 1. Begin by navigating to the Integration Center in BetterCloud and locate the Slack integration from the Discover section.

 2. Click "Install" to begin your installation process:

-4. First, to begin the installation process, give your Slack instance a unique custom name, and click "Review Permissions" to continue to the next step.
+3. To begin the installation process, give your Slack instance a unique custom name, and click "Review Permissions" to continue to the next step.

-6. You will be automatically redirected to a page owned by Slack, where you will be prompted to authorize permissions.
+5. You will be automatically redirected to a page owned by Slack, where you will be prompted to authorize permissions.
 Once the permissions have been accepted you will be prompted to close the pop-up window.

-7. If you do not see Slack open another window, you may be blocked by a pop-up blocker.
+6. If you do not see Slack open another window, you may be blocked by a pop-up blocker.
 Once the pop-up blocker is disabled, you can click “Click Here If Pop Up Did Not Open”.

-Now that you’ve successfully added your Slack Connector to your BetterCloud instance, you get started right away with using the Alerts button to begin adding alerts to your domain, and set up Workflows for automation.
+Now that you’ve successfully added your Slack integration to your BetterCloud instance, you get started right away with using the Alerts button to begin adding alerts to your domain, and set up Workflows for automation.

 Clicking on the blue “Visit Alerts” button will redirect you to the Alerts Manager page.
 And selecting the “Visit Workflows” blue button guides you straight to the Workflows creation to get started on your very first Workflow!